• Skip to main content

 Keep it relevant

 Be sure to think of why you’re surveying users.
 What are you hoping to find out?
 What will you do with the feedback?
-You shouldn’t put surveys everywhere – start with one thing.
+You shouldn’t put surveys everywhere.
+Start with one, and make it really focused.

 Explain the value of the feedback to users.
 A blanket “We want your comments” doesn’t say enough.
 Trialling a new feature, or a redesigned process, are good examples where the feedback can help to shape the final result.